SRGBmods/QMK-Binaries/README.md

 ![SRGBmods QMK Builds,100%](https://srgbmods.net/img/srgbmods-qmk.png)

 ### Wish to partner with SignalRGB and have QMK source to contribute? ###
-We're happy to help, please either create an ([**Issue**](https://github.com/SRGBmods/QMK-Binaries/issues)), or reach out on our [**Discord**](https://discord.gg/jY2xrWXXRc).
+We're happy to help, please either create an ([**Issue**](https://github.com/SRGBmods/QMK-Binaries/issues)), or reach out on our [**Discord**](https://discord.gg/signalrgb).

 ---

 # PLEASE __READ ALL OF THIS...
 SERIOUSLY__, IT WILL HELP YOU. #

 Need help and cannot be bothered to read anything below this?
-Join this [**Discord**](https://discord.gg/jY2xrWXXRc) assign yourself the QMK role from the pull down.
-Then puruse the channels provided for QMK + SignalRGB users.
+Join this [**Discord**](https://discord.gg/signalrgb) then puruse the channels provided for QMK.
 No support for any of these files will be provided by official email tech support.
 Only Discord & Github issues.

 # _Make sure to click the "Download raw content" button for your specific firmware!_ #